wences-sanchez/Knowledge-Base/pages/Certificado profesional de IBM DevOps and Software Engineering%2FIntroduction to Containers with Docker, Kubernetes & OpenShift.md

 			- In Kubernetes, the object names aren't allowed to have the same name if they belong to the same type.
 				- If the project is big, you can use *namespaces* for avoiding failures.
 			-
+		- #### Basic Kubernetes Objects
+			- #### Pod
+				- It's the simplest unit in Kubernetes
+				- Represents processes running in your cluster
+				- It's a wrapper of a single (or multiple) container
+				- You can replicate a Pod to scale an application horizontally -
 			-
 	- ### Flashcards
 		- What is not *Kubernetes*? #flashcard